theproductiveprogrammer/mockingbird/README.md

 Add API keys in a the mockingbird centralized config and have the proxy insert them in-flight.
 API keys are now forever safe from being logged and need not be shared with the services.

+All backend keys are automatically masked in the recorded API requests and dashboard displays.

 ---

 ## 🧩 Features